 Digital Infrastructure and Mobile Apps

-Even if you move forward with a brick-and-mortar bank, it’s sensible to pick one that has a fully-functional digital infrastructure.
-Having a mobile banking app comes in handy at times when your bank branch isn’t operational, especially at night.
+Even if you move forward with a brick-and-mortar bank, it’s sensible to pick one that has a fully functional digital infrastructure.
+Having a mobile banking app comes in handy when your bank branch isn’t operational, especially at night.

-Your bank’s mobile app and the online banking interface should not only allow you to make payments and transfers, but to block or freeze your debit/credit cards or even change your PIN if a security emergency comes up.
+Your bank’s mobile app and the online banking interface should allow you to

 How to Open A Checking Account